joydisette/bone-segmentation/README.md

-# risauto
+# Bone segmentation

-#This is my Msc. project.
-The goal is to automate de classification of the risser
-#index on frontal hip Xrays using deep learning.
+#Was an attempt to use tf-unet on xrays